10up/block-catalog/README.md

 ![Screenshot of Block Catalog Terms](assets/screenshot-2.png)

-Navigating to an Block Editor post type will also show you the list of blocks present in a post.
+Navigating to any Block Editor post type will also show you the list of blocks present in a post.

 ![Screenshot of Post listing with Blocks](assets/screenshot-3.png)